arvinsingh/CymruFluency/README.md

 </div>

 > [!Note]
-> Accepted at *Advanced Concepts for Intelligent Vision Systems (ACIVS 2025)*
+> Published in *Advanced Concepts for Intelligent Vision Systems (ACIVS 2025) / Lecture Notes in Computer Science*
 >
->  Post-print version is avaliable [HERE.](https://drive.google.com/file/d/1GaeLEE8Wn7J24R3zMerkaAxjjBL8YkIY/view?usp=sharing)
+>  Full paper is avaliable [HERE.](https://cronfa.swan.ac.uk/Record/cronfa69565)

 This project introduces a novel dataset and method for evaluating Welsh language fluency using multimodal fusion techniques.